bnb-chain/bnb-chain.github.io/docs/showcase/tokenization/rwa-tokenization.md

 - BitBond (<https://www.bitbond.com/> )
 - Brikken (<https://www.brickken.com/>  )

-## #3.1 Brickken
+## 3.1 Brickken

-1. Go to the Token Suite sign up page <https://dapp.brickken.com/>  and sigh up using your email account.
+1) Go to the Token Suite sign up page <https://dapp.brickken.com/>  and sigh up using your email account.

 ![](./rwa-tokenization-tutorial/RWA Tokenization Tutorial 2.001.png)

-2. Select the type of financial instrument that the digital asset will represent, Equity, Debt, Invoice Factoring or a Revenue Digitization.
+2) Select the type of financial instrument that the digital asset will represent, Equity, Debt, Invoice Factoring or a Revenue Digitization.

 ![](./rwa-tokenization-tutorial/RWA Tokenization Tutorial 2.002.png)

-3. Select a Network, here we suggest you choose Binance Smart Chain(BSC).
+3) Select a Network, here we suggest you choose Binance Smart Chain(BSC).
 Once you have selected the BNB Chain, please click continue.

 ![](./rwa-tokenization-tutorial/RWA Tokenization Tutorial 2.003.png)

-4. Connect your wallet you have just created in Step 2: Account Preparation.
+4) Connect your wallet you have just created in Step 2: Account Preparation.

 ![](./rwa-tokenization-tutorial/RWA Tokenization Tutorial 2.004.png)

-5. complete your KYC steps
+5) Complete your KYC steps

 ![](./rwa-tokenization-tutorial/RWA Tokenization Tutorial 2.005.png)

-6. Enter your digital asset information.
+6) Enter your digital asset information.

 Here are the parameters you need to input: